SITU-Research/codec/README.md

 </details>

-Once you have a google service account, share the googlesheets document you created above with the google service account email shown in the JSON file (which you can open with any text editor).
+Once you have a Google service account, share the googlesheets document you created above with the Google service account email shown in the JSON file (which you can open with any text editor).

 You will also need the information in the JSON file in the following step.